Delčevo Municipality: Education

-The educational process in the municipality of Delchevo is given great importance, but unfortunately in the past it had an assimilative role.
+The educational process in the municipality of Delčevo is given great importance, but unfortunately in the past it had an assimilative role.
 Finally, for the first time in the summer of 1944, the Macedonian word was heard in schools.
 Today, the educational activity is performed in two Primary schools and one state secondary school.
-The primary school "Vancho Prke" has 4 regional schools, two of which are eight-year schools in the villages of Bigla and Dramche and two four-year schools in the villages of Gabrovo and Zvegor.
+The primary school "Vančo Prke" has 4 regional schools, two of which are eight-year schools in the villages of Bigla and Dramche and two four-year schools in the villages of Gabrovo and Zvegor.
 The elementary school "St. Kliment Ohridski" has 5 regional schools, of which 3 eight-year schools in the villages Razlovci, Trabotivishte and Grad and two four-year schools in Virce and Stamer.
 In both schools, classes are attended by about 1.970 students from first to eighth grade and about 100 children in preschool education, while the educational process is performed by 134 teachers and educators.
-In 1961 in Delchevo was opened a secondary school – Seconday school "Metodi Mitevski Brico".
+In 1961 in Delčevo was opened a secondary school – Secondary school "Metodi Mitevski Brico".
 Today, it's attended by about 1.120 students, and 64 teachers are involved in the teaching process.
 The school has a branch in the neighboring municipality – Makedonska Kamenica.

-Economy

-The accelerated development of the city begins in the second half of the XX century, so today Delchevo is a modern city with modern, wide and well-arranged streets, residential buildings and places for recreation and rest.
-Among the first established enterprises are "Monopol" today "Delchevo-Tabak", and "Sandanski" in the field of agriculture; "Pirin" and "Ilinden" in the field of trade; and "Partizanka" and "Kozarnica" in the field of industry.

-There is no traditional industry in the municipality, Delchevo is a city in which industry and agriculture are equally represented.
-The production capacities of the textile industry have a small advantage, which are gaining momentum, and the construction of the Industrial Zone for Small Business will create conditions for even faster development.

-There are two industrial zones in the city: north and south.
-Almost all facilities are located in both zones.